University of California, Berkeley, School of Law

 LLM Traditional Track

-Our traditional track takes place during a full nine-month academic year, August through May, divided into two semesters.
+Our traditional track program takes place during a full nine-month academic year, August through May, divided into two semesters.
 Each student completes mandatory courses in Fundamentals of US Law and Legal Research & Writing, and then may customize their studies by choosing from the full range of law school offerings.
 Students may focus their studies to earn Certificates of Specialization and/or to meet the requirements to sit for a bar exam such as the California or New York Bar Examinations.
 Beyond just getting their degrees, LLM traditional track students also have the opportunity to participate in a wide variety of non-classroom opportunities that take place during the standard academic year such as Berkeley Law centers and clinics, pro bono projects, student interest organizations, and journals.
 Students in this track take classes alongside students in the JD degree program.